-We recently spent a weekend at a small wilderness hostel with two other families on Alberta’s most scenic highway, the Icefields Parkway.
+Several years ago, we spent a weekend at a small wilderness hostel with two other families on Alberta’s most scenic highway, the Icefields Parkway.
 This remote highway connects the Village of Lake Louise in Banff National Park with the town of Jasper in Jasper National Park to the north.

-What I love most about staying at a wilderness hostel as a family are the opportunities to hike right out the door of your cabin into meadows perfect for making snowmen and snow angels.
-Behind one hostel is a canyon beckoning to be explored and two others have canyons right across the road complete with frozen ice falls.
-Four out of the five hostels are also named after creeks that can be explored on snowshoes without ever getting into your car to drive anywhere.
+For example, you can trek into meadows that are perfect for making snowmen and snow angels.
+Behind one hostel is a canyon beckoning to be explored.
+Also, two others have canyons right across the road, complete with frozen icefalls.
+Four out of the five hostels are also named after creeks, which you can explore on snowshoes.

 The ideal winter cabin should have piles of snow everywhere so that you can spend an afternoon building snow quinzees, snow forts, or tunnels.
-It should have enough snow that you could do a back flip off the hostel deck or use the driveway as a sledding hill.
+It should have enough snow that you could do a backflip off the hostel deck or use the driveway as a sledding hill.
 Most of all, there should be miles of open terrain for exploring with a new surprise around every corner.

 HI Mosquito Creek

-It’s a far cry from winter camping though with heaters, stoves, fridges, and lights to make your stay comfortable.
-There is filtered water for drinking and the main cabin also has a beautiful fireside room with fireplace and seating for a large group around it.
+It’s a far cry from winter camping, though, with heaters, stoves, fridges, and lights to make your stay comfortable.
+There is filtered water for drinking, and the main cabin also has a beautiful fireside room with a fireplace and seating for a large group around it.

-Finally, there is always a manager on duty so you won’t be stranded should any problem arise.
-Hostel managers are always helpful and ready to answer any questions you should have regarding the area and can give you ideas for hiking trails nearby.
+Finally, there is always a manager on duty so that you won’t be stranded should any problem arise.
+Hostel managers are always helpful and ready to answer any questions you should have regarding the area and give you ideas for hiking trails nearby.

 HI Rampart Creek

 Similar to Mosquito Creek, there is also no indoor plumbing or electricity.
-Again though, you will have everything needed to make you comfortable and all amenities are the same as at Mosquito Creek.
-There’s even a sauna at both Mosquito Creek and Rampart Creek so bring your swim suit if you want to unwind after your day’s adventures in the small sauna cabin.
+Again though, you will have everything needed to make you comfortable, and all amenities are the same as at Mosquito Creek.
+There’s even a sauna at both Mosquito Creek and Rampart Creek.
+So, bring your swimsuit if you want to unwind after your day’s adventures in the small sauna cabin.

-It’s a popular hostel with ice climbers in winter but you don’t have to be a climber to enjoy a stay at Rampart.
-There’s a small canyon behind the hostel that’s fun for exploring and a snowshoe trail across the highway will occupy the kids for a half day outing through a big open meadow to the North Saskatchewan River.
-We lucked out in finding a snow quinzee leftover from a recent winter camping trip on our hike and it was a big draw with the children.
+It’s a popular hostel with ice climbers in winter, but you don’t have to be a climber to enjoy a stay at Rampart.
+There’s a small canyon behind the hostel that’s fun for exploring.
+Or, a snowshoe trail across the highway will occupy the kids for a half-day outing through a big open meadow to the North Saskatchewan River.
+We lucked out in finding a snow quinzee leftover from a recent winter camping trip on our hike, and it was a big draw with the children.

 If you want to go further and explore beyond the hostel, the Mistaya Canyon trail is only five minutes up the road in the Lake Louise direction.
 The hike is a short one-mile return outing but provides views down into a frozen canyon that’s worth the trip.